niaid/sitk-ibex/README.rst

  python -m pip install sitkibex[zarr]

-Wheels from the master branch can be download wheel from `Github Actions`_ in the "python-package" artifact.
+Wheels from the main branch can be download wheel from `Github Actions`_ in the "python-package" artifact.

 Dependencies are conventionally specified in `setup.py` and `requirements.txt` and therefore installed as